 As the BiggerPockets president, Scott is a very busy man.
 Add his own real estate investing to that and he is working like a mad man!
 Having the advantage of one of, if not the greatest real estate investing education website, Scoot has been able to put together a tremendous investing strategy, mainly house-hacking.
 Hear why he loves this strategy and how he uses it in his business.
 If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!

 Best Ever Tweet:

-Sarah May Real Estate Background:
+Scott Trench Real Estate Background:

-- Based in Denver, Colorado
+- Based in Denver, CO

-- Say hi to her at https://www.regencyinvestmentgroup.com/
+- Say hi to him at biggerpockets.com

 Made Possible Because of Our Best Ever Sponsor: